Ryan358/Drawing_Stabilization_Robot/README.md

 ### **Damping**:
 This code uses the data from setup to check accelerometer data and control the servos accordingly.
-Using the initializations from setup.py and the current positions provided by main.py, this code checks if hand movement exceeds a threshold
+Using the initializations from setup.py and the current positions provided by main.py, this code checks if hand movement exceeds a threshold of acceleration and momentarily stiffens the servos if it does.